 What is Unsprung Weight?

-Unsprung weight is exactly what it sounds like—weight that's not supported by a spring.
+Unsprung weight is exactly what it sounds like — weight that's not supported by a spring.
 In the case of a car, it means anything not supported by the suspension system, such as axles, hubs, brakes, wheels, and tires.
 On the other hand, the car's frame, body, engine, and even the driver would be considered sprung weight (since they're carried by the suspension).

 Since wheels make up a large portion of a car's unsprung weight, choosing a light set of wheels is one of the easiest ways to reduce this form of undesirable weight.
+Of course, this has to be balanced with wheel size, which you can read about in our previous article.

 Why Does Unsprung Weight Matter?